slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Look for results, not salutes.' -- Captain Michael Abrashoff*

 Take extreme ownership.
 Why? when are willing to swallow your pride and take ownership of your life and success, you will cultivate respect for yourself and respect from others.
-If you want to be successful then you must take full responsibility for everything in your life and everything not in your life.
 Your results are yours and yours alone.
 Your choices determined the body, bank account, and relationships that you have right now.

-> *'With enough courage, you can do without a reputation.' -- Margaret Mitchell*

 > *'We are taught you must blame your father, your sisters, your brothers, the school, the teachers - but never blame yourself.
 It's never your fault.
 But it's always your fault, because if you wanted to change you're the one who has got to change.' --  Katharine Hepburn*

+> *'I lie to myself all the time.
+But I never believe me.' -- S.E.
+Hinton*

 <!--
+> *'With enough courage, you can do without a reputation.' -- Margaret Mitchell*
 - dishonesty is a reaction to fear.
 - bravery is learned -> micro-bravery, start small
 - Humility With forward action: 'I wasn’t the smartest in X but..'
 - integrity is what you think is what you say, and the same what you do.
 - being vulnerable is taking don't be afraid of taking a risk.
 - Be willing to side with the minority.
-> *'I lie to myself all the time.
-But I never believe me.' -- S.E.
-Hinton* -->
+-->